 Attach a statement of purpose indicating why a leave is being requested at this time.

-The Leave Committee encourages applicants to attach any supporting documents felt to be helpful to the Committee as they evaluate the application (transcripts, statements from advisors and/or colleagues, etc.)
+Applicants are required to attach supporting documents felt to be helpful to the committee as they evaluate the application (transcripts, travel support, statements from advisors/colleagues, etc.)